Minneapolis, MN | September 11-13, 2025

 • Aimee Lee “As Good As Our Tools”

-11:45 - 1:30 Lunch
+11:45 - 1:30 Lunch Break

-12:00 - 1:30 Paper Plains Mobile Paper Studio Demonstration (Open to the Public) Short presentation form 12:45-1:15
+12:00 - 1:30 Paper Plains Mobile Paper Studio Demonstration (Open to the Public) with a short presentation from 12:45-1:15

 1:30 - 2:45 Demo 1